 A creator is allowed to create 20 levels maximum in order to prevent an abundance of spam or low quality levels.
 In addition, a creator is still allowed 20 maximum levels to import from the original title.

 Along with the standard trophies that the game will have, Media Molecule also told of a 'pin system'.
-Sort of like internal achievements, the pins will detail hundreds of micro-events that you've completed or achieved in the main story/game or online (including a pin for each trophy task).
-You are then able to choose three pins to place on your in-game creator picture that shows up with your levels or creator profile.
-This helps players understand the type of player/creator you are when they brows your levels.
+Sort of like internal achievements, the pins will detail hundreds of micro-events that the player has completed or achieved in the main story/game or online (including a pin for each trophy task).
+They are then able to choose three pins to place on their in-game creator picture that shows up with levels or creator profile.
+This helps players understand the type of player/creator someone is when they browse their levels.

 Another neat thing is customizing the LittleBigPlanet itself.
 In single-player, each level set (usually consisting of a few levels and survival challenges) changes the appearance of the planet to better fit the themes of the levels.

-Well, when in the main menu, you can now add stickers and decorations to the planet itself.
-Then when another player views your levels or profile on the system, the planet changes into the one you created.
+Well, when in the main menu, the player can now add stickers and decorations to the planet itself.
+Then when another player views that player's levels or profile on the system, the planet changes into the one they created.

-In LBP2, you can even customize the entire planet.
+In LBP2, even the entire planet can be customized.